omarmciver/azurestoragesync/README.md

 # Azure Storage Sync

 Azure Storage Sync is a Node.js package designed to synchronize files between a local file system and Azure Blob Storage.
+Works on linux and windows filesystems.

 ## Features